-Moment in Time: A Legacy of Photographs features 117 works by important, international photographers dating from the invention of the medium in the 1830s through the mid-twentieth century, from William Henry Fox Talbot, Julia Margaret Cameron and Timothy O’Sullivan to Paul Strand, Henri Cartier-Bresson, Ansel Adams, Helen Levitt and Walker Evans.
+Moment in Time: A Legacy of Photographs features 117 works by important international photographers dating from the invention of the medium in the 1830s through the mid-twentieth century, including William Henry Fox Talbot, Julia Margaret Cameron , Timothy O’Sullivan, Paul Strand, Henri Cartier-Bresson, Ansel Adams, Helen Levitt and Walker Evans.

-The history and evolution of this photography collection is notable.
-It originates in the late 1960s, when the first corporate collection of photography in the United States emerged.
+The history and evolution of this photography exhibition is notable.
+The original collection was created in the late 1960s, when the first corporate collections of fine art photography in the United States emerged.
 At this time, the corporate environment was changing from formal settings to workspaces allowing freedom of movement and interaction with customers, and the art world was redefining itself and its relationship to photography as a fine art.
-At this historic juncture for the photographic art and business worlds, a pivotal collection in the history of photography was born.
+At this historic juncture for the photographic arts and business worlds, a pivotal collection in the history of photography was born.

 In the years that followed, the Exchange Bank – and its groundbreaking collection, which continued to expand – were acquired several times, finally becoming part of Bank of America in 2008.
 The legacy of the original Newhall collection, marking a historic partnership between the art and business worlds and a landmark in photography, resonates to this day.